Permanent Lips Training

 Working, Licensed Permanent Cosmetics Artists who are trained thoroughly and correctly in the state of Arkansas are rare.
 Arkansas Permanent Cosmetics Institute students are guaranteed a quality, comprehensive education offering students training in all areas of permanent cosmetics as well as paramedical procedures.

-Our program consists of 15 weeks of theory training which can be completed online or on-campus if it is convenient for you.
+Our program consists of 400 hours; half online, half in-person.
 We knew from the beginning, having already gone through permanent cosmetics school, which parts of school needed to be improved, or altered.
 The in-class time was one of the things we knew needed work.
 We understand that most students cannot realistically spend 40 hours a week on campus and also be able to sustain their family lives or work lives.

 Learning to tattoo any procedure is scary.
 We have all been there.
 The first time picking up a machine to do an actual procedure on a live model is the scariest part.
 Our instructors are here for you and will not let you tattoo something that will not turn out flattering on the client.
 Training for lip liner, and full lip color consists of learning the stretch involved.
 As with any permanent cosmetics procedure, the two most important parts of tattooing the lips are the depth at which you implant the pigment and the stretch you apply to the skin.
 You will practice these things on flat skins as well as contoured skins in order to achieve the correct technique before you move on to a live model.
 Once you learn the procedure and have performed it a couple times, I promise that you will find tattooing lips to be a very rewarding procedure for both you and the client.